Southwest brings back Companion Pass buy-one, get-one-free promotion

 How can I qualify?

 You must be a Rapid Rewards member to qualify for the promotion, and register to access it.
-Members must book flights between September 3-5, for travel between Jan.
+Members must book flights between September 3-5, for travel by Nov.
+20. Then, a companion can fly with you for free between Jan.
 6, 2025, and Mar.
 6, 2025.
 Successful registrants will receive an email letting them know they've qualified for the promotion, the airline said.

-To earn the Southwest Companion Pass, you must accrue 135,000 points or purchase tickets on 100 eligible flights in one year.

 You can designate your "companion" once you receive your promotional pass, and can change the friend or family member with whom you wish to travel up to three times, according to Southwest.